VermeilChan/MetalSlugFontReborn/Documentation/PROGRESS.md

-# Project Progress
+# Project Progress Report

-This document tracks the progress and updates for the [Project Name] project.
-It provides a summary of recent changes, milestones achieved, and plans for future development.
+Welcome to the progress report for the MetalSlugFontReborn project.
+This document provides an overview of our latest updates, milestones, and upcoming development plans.

 ## Current Status

-- **Version**: 5.1.0
+- **Version**: 0.5.1
 - **Release Date**: 2023-10-15
 - **Project Link**: [MetalSlugFontReborn](https://github.com/VermeilChan/MetalSlugFontReborn)
 - **Maintainer**: VermeilChan